isometrikai/live-stream-flutter/README.md

 [![isometrik.io](./assets/logo/isometrik.png)](https://isometrik.io/)

-`Appscrip LiveStream Component` is a package to support video call and live stream functionality in flutter projects using Isometric
+`Isomterik LiveStream Component` is a package to support video call and live stream functionality in flutter projects using Isometric

 ## Setup